JonathanFigy/SQL_Project-Retail_Sales/README.md

 | Q4 Sales     | 210,030  | 184,160  |
 | Annual Total | 452,825  | 458,895  |

+Comparing year-on-year performance, Q4 2023 sales of 184,160 were approximately 12.3% lower than Q4 2022 sales of 210,030.
+However, the overall 2023 sales performance remained strong, with total annual sales of 458,895, compared with 452,825 in 2022, representing an overall increase of approximately 1.34%.

 ## Recommendations
 1. **Time-of-Day Sales Optimization**